 3. Goan Pork Vindaloo – Goan Pork Curry

 Vindaloo is a famous curry recipe in Goa.
 It is a pride of the Catholic community in this state.
 Its origin is based on a Portuguese delicacy named Carne de Vinha D’alhos.
-Its flavor is pretty rich with the appearance of pork, vinegar, chili peppers, and spices.

 Portuguese explorers brought Carne De Vinha D’alhos (meat in garlic marinade) to Goa in the 15th century.
-The original recipe of this Vindaloo was born when Portuguese sailors packed raw ingredients in the layers of pork and garlic and soaked in wine.
+The original recipe of this Vindaloo was born when Portuguese sailors packed raw ingredients in layers of pork and garlic and soaked them in wine.

-Natives in Goa have replaced the wine with palm vinegar to make this food.
-The word “Vin” in its name is derived from “Vinegar”, and the word “aloo” means potatoes.
-Also, it has another name as “Vindalho,” with the word “ahlo” meaning “garlic”.
+Quick fact: The word “Vin” in its name is derived from “Vinegar”, and the word “aloo” means potatoes.
+Also, it has another name as “Vindalho”, with the word “ahlo” meaning “garlic”.

 Listen to fantastic things about the delicious Vindaloo.

-4. Feijoada – Red Bean And Pork Stew
+4. Feijoada – Stew With Beans

-5. Sorpotel – Spicy Pork
+5. Sorpotel – Spicy Pork Offal Stew

 The appearance of other materials, such as vinegar and sauce, will help enhance its flavor.
-People often eat Sorpotel with white rice (Sanna) and coconut bread in Goa.
-This recipe comes from the dish Sarapatel of Portugal’s Alentejo region.
+People often eat Sorpotel with steamed white rice cakes (Sanna) and coconut bread in Goa.

 6. Chorise – Goan Sausage

-Indo-Portuguese cuisine has many influences on this food.
-Portuguese people have introduced it in Goa.
-It was born when people at Goa pickled meat in alcohol, vinegar, and chili as Goa’s moisture made it difficult to process European-styled sausage.
+If you are a fan of hot spicy dishes, you should try Goan sausage.
+This delicacy is influenced by Indo-Portuguese cuisine.
+It was born when people in Goa pickled meat in alcohol, vinegar, and chili, as Goa’s moisture made it difficult to process European-styled sausage.

 Take a trip to Goa to try an incredible taste of Goan sausage.